S4F4Y4T/Craft-showcase/README.md

 ### Built With

-This is a portfolio page built from the scratch by using advance tech and following coding standard like BEM and 7-1 pattern for Sass
+This is a portfolio page built from the scratch by using advance tech and following coding standard like BEM and 7-1 pattern for Sass.Npm scripts running all automatic task like watching assests file,minifying scripts,styles and image with live preview

 * ![html][html]
 * ![css][css]